gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 "Yes, *sra*."
 Piaerre muttered.

-As the travelers turned to go, the bosun clapped Laeuc on the shoulder.
+As the travellers turned to go, the bosun clapped Laeuc on the shoulder.
 "Best you go too, I suppose."

 "Thanks, Uyves," Laeuc said, his arm still around Erileine's